gnosis/GECO/README.md

 * 31.12.2019 - Fifth submission deadline up to $125,000 in grants

 #### Pitches
 We will select up to 10 teams per submission round to pitch their project to a selected group of people from the Gnosis team.
-Save the date for the next pitch event on the 11th of July 2019.

 ### Others:
 The Intellectual Property of your projects will be owned by you, and you are responsible for hosting, maintaining and, the compliance of your project.